 Remember, all music is spiritual, even the music that doesn’t resonate with you.
-The music is “off-key” or in a genre or style that you don’t like probably has no association in our memory.
+The music is “off-key” or in a genre or style that you don’t like and probably has no association with your memory.
 Once we associate it, the mind can accept it as something we like.

 2) Using Music for Self-Care

 Self-care is a type of healing.
 It’s doing things to help us regain and maintain balance in our lives.
-To get the most out of self-care, you need to do the right thing at the right time.
+You must do the right thing at the right time to get the most out of self-care.
 Find the vibrational frequency you want to use, such as a healing mantra.
 Then determine your readiness to use it.